 Usually a good way to ensure that this is hitting the nail on the head is to look at your product or product idea and ask yourself one question.
 Is the product suited for types of people who have several of the attributes in your demographic and psychographic data?
 If so, you’re on the right track!

 Thank you for reading.
+If you’d like to know exactly HOW to conduct Cyber Espionage, this explains it quickly and puts you into action.
+You may also sign up below, or in the sidebar to access the Cyber Espionage Tracking Sheet.
 Now it’s time to take action.
 Please like, share and comment on this article and if you’d like to keep learning how to combine neuro-conditioning and internet marketing, please sign up below.
 Until next time, never give up, never give in and pull from within!